ducousso/CROCO-NH/README.rst

 CROCO-NH: a non-hydrostatic version of CROCO
 ============================================

-**CROCO-NH** relaxes the hydrostatic assumption in CROCO (ex ROMS-AGRIF), the regional circulation model.
+**CROCO-NH** relaxes the hydrostatic assumption in CROCO the regional circulation model.

  It does so by integrating in time the vertical component of the velocity.
 The pressure is computed at each time step with a projection method.
 The resulting Poisson equation is solved with a multigrid solver.

 Changes relative to CROCO
 -------------------------